lelit/pglast/docs/parser.rst

    Parse the given `query`, a string with the ``plpgsql`` statement(s), and return the ``libpg_query``\ 's ``JSON``\ -serialized parse tree.

+.. function:: scan(query)

+   :param str query: The SQL statement
+   :returns: sequence of tuples

+   Split the given `query` into its *tokens*.
+Each token is a `namedtuple` with the following
+   slots:

+   start : int
+     the start offset

+   end : int
+     the end offset

+   name : str
+     the name of the offset

+   keyword : str
+     the keyword kind

 .. function:: split(query, with_parser=True, only_slices=False)

    :param str query: The SQL statement